 He and his wife have a healthy take on financial freedom that involves caring for their children and doing personally fulfilling work.
 He also talks about how he found a way to thrive as an introvert.

 I especially like his ideas about systemizing your finances in order to be successful while doing as little as possible (after the initial set-up of the systems of course).
+He also runs a blog about meal prepping called MealPrepify.

 Take it Away Richmond!